 Nick's Story

 Nick joined Watsi on December 28th, 2015.
-Six years ago, Nick joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nick's most recent donation supported Phaw, a loving daughter and hard worker from Thailand, to fund a total abdominal hysterectomy.
+Seven years ago, Nick joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nick's most recent donation supported Jesca, a teenager from Tanzania, to fund clubfoot treatment.

 Impact